josemotta/IoT.Hass.Farm/_pump/README.md

 	Connection 'Wired connection 1' (09cd6302-8894-3c8d-a84b-535ad6f38a73) successfully updated. nmcli> q

-The `Wired connection 1` is now configured at `192.168.0.232`, To test, you can use a browser to start the frontend, entering the IP address of prototype followed by port 8123.
+The `Wired connection 1` is now configured at `192.168.0.232`.
+To test, use a browser to start the frontend, entering the IP address followed by port 8123.
 In this case:

 ```
 http://192.168.0.232:8123